 What is an FHA Loan and How Does It Work?

 If you’re asking what an FHA loan is, you’re probably wondering how it works.
-Named for the Federal Housing Administration (FHA) that insures them, FHA loans are insured by the government to make homeownership more accessible to more Americans.
+Named for the Federal Housing Administration (FHA), which insures them, FHA loans are insured by the government to make homeownership more accessible to more Americans.
 Originally offered only to first-time home buyers, FHA loans are available to a wider range of buyers.
 There’s a lower down payment and fewer restrictions in terms of qualifications for FHA loans.
 That flexibility in loan qualifications helps more buyers become homeowners.
 Still, if you have more money saved for a down payment or have an excellent credit score, you may decide an FHA loan is not for you.
 That’s where it’s helpful to have these pros and cons of FHA loans to help you.

 Pros of an FHA Loan